open-education-hub/operating-systems/content/chapters/app-interact/lab/content/arena.md

 ## Oneko

 An alternative to `xeyes` which allows us to observe Unix sockets is `oneko`.
-Going through the same steps we see that the application also create a Unix socket, then connects to the path `@"/tmp/.X11-unix/X0"`.
+Going through the same steps, we see that the application also create a Unix socket, then connects to the path `@"/tmp/.X11-unix/X0"`.

 ```console
 student@os:~$ strace -e trace=socket,connect oneko